 Positive social interaction skills can be developed with practice even if you are not naturally comfortable being a social person.
 It is essential to focus on the importance of positive social interaction even when it may seem easier to isolate.

 Stay social.
 Engage with others.
 Avoid loneliness.
 Because it can start a downward spiral of health issues as discussed here.

-You may also want to consider reading about Positive Selfishness and Wellness with Southern Sass.
+You may also want to consider reading about Positive Selfishness and 21 Easy-Peasy Ways to Make Today a Great Day.
 These articles will provide you with more information about self care practices that support your overall health and wellbeing.

 Love to All! ~Susan